Malachite0/wynntrade/README.md

 # wynntrade
-concept/prototype of wynncraft trading app this is a prototype and passwords get saved unsave (not linked to databse) this is because its a prototype/concept
+concept/prototype of wynncraft trading app <br>
+this is a prototype and passwords get saved unsave (not linked to databse) this is because its a prototype/concept

 ## Installation